Ranapop/teaching-resources/CP/lab8/tutorials/car-shop.md

 * an array of arrays of strings - model names
 * an array of arrays of doubles - model prices

-To allocate and fill the arrays:
+To allocate and fill the arrays (at the begining of the main function):
 ```c
 // load data
  // read no of brands